steve-mcintyre/shim-review/README.md

 -------------------------------------------------------------------------------

-The shim binary here includes a vendor DBX list that blocks all of the grub binaries that we have ever signed for this architecture.
+The shim binary here includes a vendor DBX list that blocks all of the grub binaries that we have ever signed for each architecture.

 -------------------------------------------------------------------------------
 What OS and toolchain must we use to reproduce this build?
 Include where to find it, etc.  We're going to try to reproduce your build as close as possible to verify that it's really a build of the source tree you tell us it is, so these need to be fairly thorough.
 At the very least include the specific versions of gcc, binutils, and gnu-efi which were used, and where to find those binaries.